The Blues Foundation Podcast - Season 1: Blues Hall of Fame

 We continue the series with Bessie Smith, the Empress of The Blues.

 Bessie has 3 songs in the Grammy Hall of Fame.
-"Down Hearted Blues" is included in the Songs of The Century by the Recording Industry of America and was inducted in the RnR Hall of Fame as one of the 500 songs that shaped RnR.
+"Down Hearted Blues" is included in the Songs of The Century by the Recording Industry of America and was inducted in the Rock & Roll Hall of Fame as one of the 500 songs that shaped Rock and Roll.

 Bessie Smith was inducted into the Blues Hall of Fame in 1980.
-Since then she has been inducted into the Big Band Hall of Fame, The RnR Hall of Fame, received a posthumous Grammy Lifetime Achievement Award, and has also been inducted in to the Jazz Hall of Fame.
+Since then, she has been inducted into the Big Band Hall of Fame, Rock and Roll Hall of Fame, received a posthumous Grammy Lifetime Achievement Award, and has also been inducted into the Jazz Hall of Fame.

 This is her story.